nicoverbruggen/readerly/README.md

 ## Downloads

-Three versions are generated via the pipeline of the [latest release](../../releases/latest):
+Three versions are generated via the pipeline of the [latest release](../../releases/latest).

+### 1. KF Readerly

-- **KF_Readerly.zip** — Kobo-optimized TrueType fonts with a legacy kern table and `KF` prefix.
-Use this if you have a Kobo e-reader, this version contains optimizations made with [Kobo Font Fix](https://github.com/nicoverbruggen/kobo-font-fix).
+**Use this if you have a Kobo e-reader**, this version contains optimizations and fixes made with [Kobo Font Fix](https://github.com/nicoverbruggen/kobo-font-fix).
+These are Kobo-optimized TrueType fonts with a legacy kern table and `KF` prefix.

+### 2. Readerly

-- **Readerly.zip** — The standard, unmodified fonts, as TrueType files.
+The standard, non-Kobo fonts, as TrueType files.
 Useful for other e-readers and use on your desktop computer or smartphone.

+### 3. Readerly Web

-- **Readerly_Web.zip** — WOFF2 webfonts for use with `@font-face` in browsers.
+WOFF2 webfonts for use with `@font-face` in browsers.
+You can use this CSS as the basis:

-### Using the webfonts

-Extract `Readerly_Web.zip` into your project (e.g. into a `/fonts/` directory) and add the following to your CSS:

 ```css
 @font-face {